 - Lintels or other architectural elements that have failed

 - Movement fatigue

 Cracks can appear in structures during periods of exceptionally dry weather because the soil dries up and contracts as a result of the lack of moisture in the ground.
-This is because the earth that surrounds and lies beneath the walls and floors of the structure is capable of contracting as it dries out.
+This is because the earth that surrounds and lies beneath the floors and walls of the structure is capable of contracting as it dries out.

 This can sometimes lead to the walls being unstable, which in turn can cause movement within the building's fabric, which can then be seen as cracks in the surface of the structure.
 However, in most circumstances, the cracking that might be connected with dry conditions can be unattractive and disturbing, but it is frequently of little structural relevance and may even seal back up after rains.
 This is true despite the fact that it can be a bothersome occurrence.

-Rainfall that is very intense can also cause damage, but in most cases, this is due to a lack of preventative building maintenance rather than to extreme weather conditions.
-For instance, allowing water to seep into a home through broken roof tiles or poorly applied flashing on chimneys can mean that water enters a property over a long period of time, creating conditions for timber to rot and, eventually, collapse.
+Extreme rainfall can also be damaging, but this is typically the result of neglectful building upkeep rather than the weather.
+For instance, allowing water to seep into a home through poorly applied flashing or broken roof tiles on chimneys can mean that water enters a property over a long period of time, creating conditions for timber to rot and, eventually, collapse.
 This can happen when water is allowed to seep into a home through broken roof tiles or poorly applied flashing on chimneys.

 Housecrack If cracks start to appear in a home, we would strongly suggest that the homeowner get in touch with their homeowner's insurance provider.
 Before any repairs are decided to be essential, they would most likely hire a specialised structural surveyor to keep an eye on the situation and report their findings.
 This monitoring can take some time, but getting the correct diagnosis is always something that is worth the wait.
 In the event that structural repairs are ever required, the good news is that they can now be carried out with a substantially smaller amount of interruption than was typical in the past.